owncloud-archive/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 share directly with users on other ownCloud servers, add password protection, allow users to upload files, and set an expiration date.

+..
+Note:: Currently, federated shares cannot be re-shared, and the only visible option when you create the share is **Can edit**.

 Creating a Direct Share Link
 ----------------------------